Canva Design Systems: How to Set Up and Use Canva Brand Kit

 • Pinterest for brand inspiration

-Test your colors together before committing—they should work well on both light and dark backgrounds.
+Test your colours together before committing—they should work well on both light and dark backgrounds.

 Upload Logo Variations for Flexibility